sentry-extensions/cyclops/README.md

     ## Cyclops will try to send the errors it receives to sentry as fast as possible.
     ## This is done using a percentile average of 90% of the last sentry requests
     ## time.
-If those requests were serviced in 30ms average, then cyclops will
+If those requests were serviced in 30ms average, then Cyclops will
     ## keep sending requests every 30ms.
 This setting specify a maximum interval
     ## in miliseconds to send requests to sentry.
     ## Defaults to: 1000